jon-harper/OmniBox/docs/tour.md

 - [:octicons-checklist-24: Front Panels][front_panels] are a user-facing panel for MicroSD, USB ports, or even LED lights.
 - [:octicons-checklist-24: Lids][lids] serve many purposes, including mounting large fans and/or a handle.
 - [:octicons-checklist-24: Rear Panels][rear_panels] pass-through wiring to your printer and can mount medium-sized fines.
-- [:octicons-checklist-24: Side Panels][side_panels] are convenient air inlets and connector panels.
+- [:octicons-checklist-24: Side Panels][side_panels] are convenient air inlets and connector pan els.

 ## Other Components